DAILY NEWS ANALYSIS

 10 Min Read

-By, C. Rangarajan is former Chairman, Prime Minister’s Economic Advisory Council and Former Governor, Reserve Bank of India.
+By, C. Rangarajan is former Chairman, the Prime Minister’s Economic Advisory Council and Former Governor, Reserve Bank of India.
 D.K.
 Srivastava is Chief Policy Advisor, EY India and former Director, Madras School of Economics.
 The views expressed are personal

 Various institutions have assessed India’s growth prospects for 2020-21 ranging from 0.8% (Fitch) to 4.0% (Asian Development Bank).